 It helps people to not feel bad about themselves, as it makes them believe their obesity is not their fault.
 According to this hypothesis, no criticism against such a person would be justified, as the outcome does not depend on their personal choices.
 However, if this hypothesis is not totally correct, then this notion is actually doing more harm than good.

 Telling obese people that their weight problems are entirely caused by their genes may preserve their feelings.
 But is also an equivalent of sentencing them to indefinite imprisonment.
 It is not their fault, but there is nothing that can be done about it either.
 They have to accept it and live with it.
 However, telling people how it is, that the currently available data merely indicates that certain genes make people prone to obesity, but don’t, on their own, guarantee obesity, gives people hope.
 People then know that it’s still up to them to get to a healthy weight.
 They can achieve it if this is what they want.
 As long as they are willing to take all of the necessary steps to achieve it.

 Whether or not you believe that you can, you are right

 Another hypothesis that some scientists try to promote, despite almost zero evidence, is that free will doesn’t exist.
-Of course, this is almost impossible topic to research.
-So proponent of this theory revert to philosophical argument, while trying to present it as science.
+Of course, this is an almost impossible topic to research.
+So proponents of this theory revert to the philosophical argument while trying to present it as science.

-The argument is that the mind of every person is nothing more than the sum total of unique experiences, genetics, instincts and pure chance.
-Combination of this factors is the only thing that causes people to make choices.
+The argument is that the mind of every person is nothing more than the sum total of unique experiences, genetics, instincts, and pure chance.
+A combination of these factors is the only thing that causes people to make choices.